| Comment: Outcomes and visions Ilora Finlay

 Malignant wounds are caused by the infiltration of a local tumour or the metastatic spread of a primary tumour into the skin and its supporting blood and lymph vessels.
 Unless the growth of malignant cells is halted by single or combination treatments, extending fungation can cause massive damage at the wound site through proliferative growth, loss of vascularity and ulceration.
 The situation for the patient may be aggravated by tumour-related problems, for example lymphoedema as a consequence of impaired lymphatic drainage.
 Symptom control measures and wound dressings are the mainstay of the care of patients with malignant wounds.

-Euthanasia – a European debate
+| Euthanasia – a European debate Helen Walsh

 pp 130-132